ethansbrown/pokerstove/README.md

 A utility for viewing colexicographical index for sets of cards.

+### ps-sim

+A tool to simulate ranges of hands against other ranges of hands.

 ## Building

 The pokerstove libraries come with build scripts for cmake.
 This